zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Other functions.md

 **Note:**

-If you only add a new partition using alter table, but no data file is in this partition, the partition will not return.
+If a new partition is added by using alter table, but there is no data file in this partition, then this partition is not returned.

 ## UUID {#section_gtg_j1b_wdb .section}

-**Command format**:
+**Function definition**:

 ```
 string uuid()
 ```

-**Usage**:
+**Usage**:-

-Returns a random ID.
-For example: `29347a88-1e57-41ae-bb68-a9edbdd94212`.
+return a random ID.
+Example: `29347a88-1e57-41ae-bb68-a9edbdd94212`.

 **Note:**

-Returns a random global ID with a low probability of duplication.
+returns a random global ID with a low probability of duplication.

 ## SAMPLE {#section_vvl_l1b_wdb .section}

-**Command format**:
+**Function definition**:

 ```
 boolean sample(x, y, column_name)
 ```

-**Usage**:
+**Usage**:-

-Samples all values of column\_name according to the setting of x and y and filter out the rows which do not meet the sampling conditions.
+sample all values of column\_name according to the setting of x and y and filter out the rows which do not meet the sampling condition.

 **Parameter description**:

 -   x, y: Bigint type, indicates hash to x portions, take yth portions. y can be ignored.
     -   If y is ignored, take the first portion.
-If y in the parameter is ignored, then column\_name is ignored at the same time.
+If y in parameter is ignored, then column\_name is ignored at the same time.
     -   x and y are Bigint constants and greater than 0.
 If it is other data type or less than or equal to 0, an exception is thrown.
-If y&gt, x exception is thrown.
+If y&gt, x exception is also thrown.
 If any input of x and y is NULL, return NULL.
--   column\_name: The destination column to be sampled.
+-   column\_name: the destination column to be sampled.
-    -   column\_name can be excluded, in this case, a random sample is taken according to the values of x and y.
+    -   column\_name can be omitted, in which case, a random sample is taken according to the values of x and y.
     -   It can be any data type and the column value can be NULL.
-Implicit type conversion is not needed.
+Do not need implicit type conversion.
-    -   If column\_name is the constant NULL, an exception is thrown.
+    -   If column\_name is the constant NULL, an exception is reported.

-**Return value:**
+**Return Value:**

-Returns the Boolean type.
+Return value: Boolean type.

 **Note:**

-To avoid data skew caused by NULL value, the NULL values in column\_name are perform a uniform hash operations in x portions.
-If ‘column\_name’ is not added, the output will not necessarily be uniform, since the data size is small.
-We recommend to add a ‘column\_name’ for better output.
+To avoid data skew brought by NULL value, so NULL values in column\_name are carried out a uniform hash in x portions.
+If column\_name is not added, the output is not necessarily uniform since the data size is smaller.
+So column\_name is suggested to be added to get better output.

-**Example**:
+**The example is as follows**:

-Suppose that the table 'tbla' already exists and a column 'cola' is in this table:
+Suppose that the table tbla is existent and a column cola is in this table:

 ```
 select * from tbla where sample (4, 1 , cola) = true;